AdobeDocs/workfront.en/help/quicksilver/workfront-basics/grant-and-request-access-to-objects/share-an-issue.md

 * Automatically, by doing one of the following:

    * Specify the permissions on any of the parent objects of the issue: project, program, or portfolio.
 Issues inherit the permissions from their parent objects.
 For information about viewing inherited permissions on objects, see [View inherited permissions on objects](../../workfront-basics/grant-and-request-access-to-objects/view-inherited-permissions-on-objects.md).
    * Add entities to Project Sharing on a template used to create the project the issue is on.
-For information about sharing projects from templates, see [Sharing a template](../../workfront-basics/grant-and-request-access-to-objects/share-a-template.md).
+For information about sharing projects from templates, see [Share a template](../../workfront-basics/grant-and-request-access-to-objects/share-a-template.md).

    * Specify the permissions on all issues in a project when you edit the project.
 For information about managing the access to issues or requests on the project based on a user's permissions to the project, see the [](../../manage-work/projects/manage-projects/edit-projects.md#access) section in the article [Edit projects](../../manage-work/projects/manage-projects/edit-projects.md).